This crisp, fried wonton is loaded with cream cheese and crab goodness, and it’s an absolute party favorite!

 - 1 1/2 teaspoons sesame oil

 - Kosher salt and freshly ground black pepper, to taste

 - 24 2-inch won ton wrappers

 - Heat vegetable oil in a large skillet or Dutch oven over medium high heat.

 - In a large bowl, combine crab meat, cream cheese, garlic, green onion, sesame oil, Worcestershire, salt and pepper, to taste.

 - To assemble the wontons, place wrappers on a work surface.
-Spoon 1 1/2 teaspoons of the crab mixture into the center of each wrapper.
+Spoon 1 1/2 teaspoons of the mixture into the center of each wrapper.
 Using your finger, rub the edges of the wrappers with water.
-Fold the dough over the filling to create a triangle, pinching the edges to seal.
+Fold the wrapper over the filling to create a triangle, pinching the edges to seal.

 - Working in batches, add wontons to the Dutch oven and fry until evenly golden brown and crispy, about 1-2 minutes.
 Transfer to a paper towel-lined plate.